Managing Spring Configuration Files

 - To add the configuration file to a file set that does not yet exist, select <new file set>.
 Then, in the Edit Application Context dialog, configure the file set and click OK.

-To create a @Configuration-annotated Java class
+Creating a @Configuration-annotated Java Class

 The procedure for creating